garystafford/creative-analysis-claude-bedrock/README.md

 Provides a concise summary of this document.
 ```

 ### 4b.
-Query Data in CSV File - Results will be Inaccurate
+Query Data in CSV File - NOTE: Results will be Inaccurate

 Most foundation models are not good at math.
 In this simple example, they cannot correctly add up a series of numbers.
 The model will provide a confident answer, but that answer is most likely not correct.
 This prompt writes a program that can correctly calculate the answer.